From Theory to Reality: A Practical Guide to Implementing Passwordless Authentication

 A smooth onboarding experience is vital for user adoption.

-- Clear Instructions: Provide simple, step-by-step guidance on how to enroll their chosen passwordless method (e.g., registering a security key, setting up biometrics).
+- Clear Instructions: Provide simple, step-by-step guidance on how to enroll their chosen passwordless method.

 - Self-Service Options: Allow users to manage their authenticators and recovery options themselves as much as possible.